QPR have a great policy…

 The details of ashes scatterings and memorial services at Loftus Road are:

 We would be delighted to carry out your wish for the ashes of your loved one to be scattered at QPR.
-The procedure starts when you contact the club chaplain, Rev’d Cameron Collington (details below).
-He will arrange a time with the club for you, and up to 20 others, to come to Loftus Road for a special ceremony of remembrance.
-It may happen any weekday between 9.30am – 4.30pm, subject to the availability of the stadium.
+The procedure starts when you contact the club chaplains, Revd Josh Baines or Revd Denis Adide (details below).
+Either one will arrange a time with the club for you, and up to 15 others, to come to Loftus Road for a special ceremony of remembrance.
+This will usually happen on a Thursday between 9.30am – 4.30pm.

 When the day arrives, you bring about a coffee-jar’s worth of the ashes to Reception on South Africa Road where you will be welcomed by the chaplain.
 You will be taken to the players’ dressing room where you can look around and take photographs.
 You will be led down the tunnel and taken pitchside (walking on the pitch itself is not permitted).

-The chaplain will lead you round to the goalposts at the Loftus Road end, where he will get you to lay the ashes on a small tray in the vicinity of the goal line, which he will have prepared.
+The chaplain will lead you round to the goalposts at the Loftus Road end, where he will get you to lay the ashes in a small pit in the vicinity of the goal line.
 Over the next few minutes, he will encourage you and any others to recall together one or two stories and memories, perhaps linked to of your loved one’s keenness for QPR.
 This is followed by a couple of short prayers, ending with a moment’s quiet.

 Again, please note that we can only accept about a coffee-jar’s worth of the ashes.